jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

 ### Helpful Macbook configuration:
 1. automator-services and global keyboard shortcuts
-2. use alfred and lock screen easily
+2. lock screen easily using Alfred
+3. open files/folders quickly using Alfred
+4. set alias in the bash/zsh profile

 ### Helpful keyboard shortcuts
 1. Inputing: command + &#8592;/&#8594; can quickly move cursor to the left or the right